c3nk/webform-privacy-consent-scanner/README.md

 ### Output Format

-The filter generates a human-readable text report with:
+The filter generates a clean text report with:
 - Summary header (input file, filter criteria, counts)
-- Numbered list of matching results
+- Simple list of matching URLs
-- Each line shows: URL, status, method, and detected types
+- Each line contains only the URL

 Example output:
 ```